MicrosoftDocs/SupportArticles-docs/support/windows-server/active-directory/active-directory-replication-error-8240.md

 - [Introducing Lingering Object Liquidator v2](https://techcommunity.microsoft.com/t5/ask-the-directory-services-team/introducing-lingering-object-liquidator-v2/ba-p/400475)
 - [Description of the Lingering Object Liquidator tool](lingering-object-liquidator-tool.md)

 In some cases, you can't use LoLv2.
 Instead, you can use *Repadmin.exe*.
-You can do this by running the `repadmin /removelingeringobjects` command in advisory mode, as described in [Active Directory replication Event ID 2042: It has been too long since this machine replicated: Identify lingering objects](active-directory-replication-event-id-2042.md#identify-lingering-objects).
+You can do this by running the `repadmin /removelingeringobjects` command in advisory mode, as explained in [Active Directory replication Event ID 2042: It has been too long since this machine replicated: Identify lingering objects](active-directory-replication-event-id-2042.md#identify-lingering-objects).

 For more information about lingering objects, see [How to detect and remove lingering objects in a Windows Server Active Directory forest](information-lingering-objects.md).